Tax Brackets 2024: what do I need to know

 The AMT exemption is the amount of income exempt from the AMT calculation.
 It is the amount of income that a taxpayer can earn before the AMT applies.

-How to calculate your effective tax rate
+How do I calculate my effective tax rate?

 To calculate your effective tax rate, you need to know your total income and the total taxes you paid for the year.